aksenyuk/evolution-and-mutation-intensity/README.md

 - Speaking of duration, there is a downward trade from left to right (i.e. from 0 to 30%) followed by a raise in 40% and 50%.
 Again, there is a large range of the duration of obtaining best individuals with mutation intensity of 20%, however the average still confirms the main trade (i.e., average time with 10% takes more time than average with 20% which is more than average with 30%).

+### To sum up:

+- Changing one gene leads to the best results possible (among examined mutation intensity values).
+However, it takes one of the longest to obtain such results, so the trade-off has to be put into consideration.

 ### P.S.:

 - Separate plots can be found here: [Plots](https://github.com/allsuitablenamesarealreadytaken/evolution-and-mutation-intensity/blob/main/plots/)